fabianperdomolaguna/Imgui_Template_Cmake_CppModules/README.md

 The .ico was created using GIMP with the following steps:

 \- Scale your image to 16x16, 32x32, 64x64, 128x128 and 256x256 pixels, using the tool Image Menu > Scale Image
 \- Export each image to .png (e.g. icon_16.png) in File Menu > Export As
-\- Load all images using Open as Layers option in the File Menu
+\- Load all images using the Open as Layers option in the File Menu
 \- Export your project layers in File Menu > Export As using the extension Microsoft Windows icon (.ico)

 Additionally, the creation of a Linux application launcher with an assigned icon and taskbar integration is described below:

 \- Install MenuLibre in your system using the App Center or with the following command `sudo apt install menulibre`
 \- Add the path to the `/bin` directory to your `.profile` file to make the launcher accessible system-wide.
-The .profile file is located in home folder and the path is added with the following line `export PATH="/path/folder/bin:$PATH"`
+The .profile file is located in the home folder and the path is added with the following line `export PATH="/path/folder/bin:$PATH"`
 \- Open MenuLibre -> Add a New Launcher -> Replace the name with your application's name -> Insert the executable name in the Command section -> Select the file to use as the logo associated with the launcher
-\- If the application icon doesn't appear correctly in the taskbar when launched, you need to add `StartupWMClass=WM_Class` to the .desktop file located in `/home/.local/share/applications/menulibre-launchername.desktop`.
+\- If the application icon doesn't appear correctly in the taskbar when launched, you need to add `StartupWMClass=WM_Class` to the .desktop file located in `/home/.local/share/applications/menulibre-launchername.desktop`
 \- To get the WM Class of an application, first open the app, then run the command `xprop | grep WM_CLASS` in a terminal.
 When prompted, click inside the application's window.
 The terminal will output something like WM_CLASS(STRING) = "example-class", "example-class", which you can use as the value for StartupWMClass in the `.desktop` file.

 ## 6. Utils